What You Should Know

-Clitocybe Nebularis or Lepista Nebularis has convex to flattened or slightly depressed, cloud-grey cap and white, decurrent gills.
+Clitocybe nebularis or Lepista Nebularis has convex to flattened or slightly depressed, cloud-gray cap and white, decurrent gills.
 It grows typically in troops or rings on the soil in broadleaf or coniferous woods.

 Occasionally large fairy rings or masses of Clouded Funnels can even appear in shrubberies!

 Often listed as edible, but can cause gastric problems.
 It is to be cooked for a long time or placed in boiling water for short time, as containing thermolabile toxins, nevertheless, it is not tolerated by everybody.
 Should it cause intoxications, the gastrointestinal syndrome is of short incubation; the symptoms reveal from less than one hour up to 4 hours after consumption.
 The toxicity of this species is variable.

 Saprobic; growing alone, scattered, or gregariously under conifers; fall and winter (in coastal climates); primarily distributed in western North America, but reported from Michigan.

 4-25 cm; convex, flat, shallowly depressed, or irregular and distorted; dry or moist; hoary, finely hairy, or relatively smooth; gray to brownish-gray; the margin inrolled at first and later wavy, sometimes lined.

 Broadly attached to the stem or beginning to run down it; close; creamy.